ramhnaik/HeroVired_ServerlessArchitectureAssignment/Assignment1.md

 * Manually trigger the function from the Lambda dashboard.
 #### Verify EC2 Instances:
 * Go to the EC2 dashboard.
-* Confirm that the instance tagged Auto-Stop has stopped and the one tagged Auto-Start has started.
+* Confirm that the instance tagged Ramananda-Auto-Stop has stopped and the one tagged Ramananda-Auto-Stop has started.